thinktecture/relayserver/Documentation/en/3-installation.md

 ### Configuration of SSL

-The configuration of SSL is necessary if the RelayServer is to handle its traffic via secure HTTPS connections.
+The configuration of SSL is necessary if the RelayServer sahould handle its traffic via secure HTTPS connections.
 The use of HTTPS is the default value and is strongly recommended.

 To install an SSL certificate, you must start the Microsoft Management Console: